 Five day walks on Cyprus north (the Turkish part)

 Five trails through the Turkish part of Cyprus.
 The Turkish Republic of Cyprus North is a self declared state, only recognized by Turkey.
 A buffer zone divides the country.
 This zone even runs across the capital Nicosia.
-Turkish military basis on trail prevented sometimes our passage.
+Turkish military basis on trail, present since the 1974 invasion, prevented sometimes our passage.
 So, make a detour….you have to…..

 Getting there: a flight to Cyprus North implies a stopover in - in our case - Antalya ( Turkey).
 Because of the many ambiguities ( “maps? trails? transport?) we chose a package tour (flight and hotel).
 And investigate the possibilities on spot.

 Maps: we used maps from the 16-part series of the Kyrenia Mountain Trails Association, scale 1:60.000.
 The green colored hiking trails on these maps are more or less reliable, the other indications not.
 To order via the website of the KMTA.
 Or we send you a copy, against reimbursement of expenses.
 Other hiking maps we have not been able to find.
 Did you?